-C. Each organization must have a membership of at least 5 students.
-At least 2 of those members must be designated as officers (President, Vice President, etc.).
-The organization must verify this by listing at least 5 members and 2 officers on its roster in the True Blue Connects system.
+E. Each organization must have a membership of at least five (5) currently enrolled students with at least two (2) officers.
+The organization must verify this via an updated roster in the True Blue Connects system.

-D. Each registered group on campus must have a full-time faculty or staff member as adviser.
-The choice of an adviser is generally determined by the organization and may be changed at any time.
+F. Each registered group on campus must have an adviser who is a full-time NAU faculty or staff member.
 In addition, student organizations may choose to have other advisers such as graduate students, community members, or members of clergy.
 The group determines the choice of adviser and may change advisers at any time

-E. Northern Arizona University prohibits discrimination in organizational membership on the basis of race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, gender identity, or genetic information.
+E. Northern Arizona University prohibits discrimination in organizational membership on the basis of sex, race, color, age, national origin, religion, sexual orientation, disability, veteran status, gender identity, or genetic information.
 Title IX of the Education Amendments of 1972, Section 106.14, makes an exception for social fraternities and sororities with regard to gender requirements for membership.

 Procedures for Registering New Organizations

 A. Individuals seeking to form a new or reactivate an old student organization shall: